grafana/tempo/docs/tempo/website/configuration/tls.md

 Tempo can be configured to communicate between the components using Transport Layer Security, or TLS.

-Please note, the ciphers and TLS version here are for example purposes only.
-We are in no way recommending which ciphers or TLS versions for use in production environments, and are here for example purposes only.
+>**Note:** The ciphers and TLS version here are for example purposes only.
+We are not recommending which ciphers or TLS versions for use in production environments.

 ## Server Configuration